canergulgec/MovieDb/README.md

   `:app` module is an [com.android.application](https://developer.android.com/studio/projects/android-library), which is needed to create the app bundle.
 It presents data to a screen and handle user interactions.

-- **Base Module**

-  `:base` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains only base classes that is used in other modules

-- **Common Module**
+- **Core Module**

-  `:common` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains code and resources which are shared between other modules
+  `:base` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains base classes and resources which are shared between other modules

 - **Data Module**